 - Three recommendations from individuals who are in a position to evaluate the applicant's professional competence as well as potential for graduate study (ideally at least one reference should be an academic instructor).

 - A personal statement describing educational and professional experiences, their reasons for pursuing graduate study in public administration, and career goals

 - Optional writing sample

-Applicants seeking admission to the program must have a bachelor‘s degree from an accredited college or university, or its equivalent from a foreign institution of higher education based on a four-year program; a strong academic record with an average GPA of 3.0 or better in the undergraduate program; academic potential as indicated by satisfactory performance on the GRE General Test or GMAT.
+Applicants seeking admission to the program must have a bachelor's degree from an accredited college or university, or its equivalent from a foreign institution of higher education based on a four-year program; a strong academic record; academic potential as indicated by satisfactory performance on the GRE General Test or GMAT.
 Individuals who fall below a specified criterion may be admitted if other factors indicate potential for success.
 Individuals with identified deficiencies may be accepted provisionally with specified plans and goals for the remediation of these deficiencies.
 Such remediation may include a requirement of additional hours beyond those normally required for the degree.

 We accept applications on a rolling basis.
-So, get yours in today!
-We look forward to your application!
+So get yours in today!
+We look forward to meeting you.